gretchypr/p1MapReduce/README.md

 The graphs folder has the output after the MapRduce functions in .cvs files and a .txt file for the username count.

 The graphs.html works in Firefox since it depends on local data and other browsers don't normally allow that type of access.
+Also the page can be a little slow to load.